motion/orbit/notes/next.md

 Aug 7th:

-- SHOULD have auto-port finding not hardcoded
 - SHOULD one command to push update
 - SHOULD show banner, update and restart once update is pushed
-- General settings go directly in settings pane
 - SHOULD have general setting for shortuct
 - SHOULD have setting for start on login
 - SHOULD have simple query for mixed recent things by default to start